sdunham/nodecopter-poll/README.md

 # Nodecopter Poll

-Crowdsource control of your Parrot AR Drone 2.0 with this special version of the [Node Poll](https://github.com/sdunham/node-poll) app.
+Crowdsource control of your [Parrot AR Drone 2.0](http://ardrone2.parrot.com/) with this special version of the [Node Poll](https://github.com/sdunham/node-poll) app.

 ## Todos

 1. Make sure the barrel roll action only happens at a safe altitude.
 2. Land the drone on process exit and crash?
+3. Investigate possible automation of network connection process??
-3. Add a "DESTROY" button???
+4. Add a "DESTROY" button???

 ## Installing the App